What is a chargeback?

 • Maestro card payments (Mastercard consumer protection applies to Mastercard debit and credit cards, not Maestro)

-• Payments on gambling or betting websites
+• The payment was on gambling or betting websites

 Important: Submitting a chargeback without valid grounds or evidence may lead to a denial.
 For the full rules, see our Mastercard chargeback terms and conditions.